 Give Your Cat The Right Diet

 Much like with humans, diet plays a significant role in overall health, including mental health.
 Foods rich in omega-three fatty acids and antioxidants will help preserve your pet's mental acuity.
 By serving your cat high-quality pet food, you will not only keep your cat's mental health better, but it will also maintain their physical health better.
-Going back to the first tip of playing with toys, a pet that is in a better physical condition is more likely to be able to play with toys longer.
+Going back to the first tip of playing with your cat or giving them toys, a pet that is in a better physical condition is more likely to be able to play with toys longer.
 The fact that they can stimulate themselves means that they will be less likely to face cognitive decline.
 A healthy diet protects cat cognition on multiple levels!

 Keep Your Cat's Mental Acuity Sharp